polterguy/magic.data.common/README.md

 select count(*) as count from 'table1'
 ```

-**Notice**, by setting **[limit]** to _"-1"_, like we do above, we avoid adding the limit parts to our SQL.
+By setting **[limit]** to _"-1"_, like we do above, we avoid adding the limit parts to our SQL.
 Unless
-you explicitly specify a limit, the default value will always be 25, to avoid accidentally exhausting your database,
+you explicitly specify a limit, the default value will always be 25 to avoid accidentally exhausting your database,
-and/or web server by selecting all records from a table with millions of records.
+and/or web server, by selecting all records from a table with millions of records.

 ### Paging

 To page your **[sql.read]** results, use **[limit]** and **[offset]**, such as the following illustrates.
-Notice, even though we use _"limit"_ and _"offset"_ - The correct syntax will be applied for your database type,
+Even though we use _"limit"_ and _"offset"_, the correct syntax will be applied for your database type,
 depending upon which database type you're using - Implying for Microsoft SQL Server, it will inject MS SQL dialect,
 and not MySQL dialect.
 But the syntax for your lambda object still remains the same, making it simpler to create
 SQL dialect valid for your specific database type 100% transparently.